 I’d been in Michaels and Target.
 I’d gone through Marshalls.
 All these stores are in the same shopping center.

 And as I was walking down an aisle in Bed Bath & Beyond, I passed these place mats.
 I went on by, then found myself backing up.
 The place mats were $1.99 each.

 Then I strolled through the kitchen section and saw these wooden spoons, etc. They were in a net bag, and I bought four bags, at $5.99 a bag.

 I painted the brown knobs I purchased for another kitchen renovation black.
 And painted them using the trick you see above.

 First you find a cardboard box.
 You poke holes in the cardboard, put a screw underneath and screw it into the knob on top.
 Then spray paint.

 Here is the valance given to me by Primitive Star Quilt Shop.
 They’re good quality, and I love that they’re lined.

 When using the GianiGranite kit, first you roll on black primer.
 Then you have three colors to sponge on with the sea sponges they send you.
 You keep going while it’s wet, sponging on each color.

 The EAT sign is now a soft gold instead of turquoise.

 So there you have it.
-It may not be anyone else's cup of tea.
-But I'm a steadfast coffee drinker.
-And I like things to be a little different.
+It may not be everyone’s cup of tea.
+But I like things to be a little unique.